myun2ext/toys2/README.md

 ### How to Startup?

-Git clone to your home directory
+1. Clone by git, to your home directory

 ```
 $ cd
 $ git clone https://github.com/myun2ext/toys2.git
 Cloning into 'toys2'...
 remote: Counting objects: 61, done.